xiwang114/CTOVSR/Permission Proof/README.md

 # Permission Proof

 ## Data Source Information
-The specific source URLs for all original video used in this dataset are explicitly listed in the **`metadata.csv`** file, which is hosted on ([ScienceDB](https://doi.org/10.57760/sciencedb.30218)).
+The specific source URLs for all original video used in this dataset are explicitly listed in the [metadata.csv](../metadata.csv) file, which is hosted on ([ScienceDB](https://doi.org/10.57760/sciencedb.30218)).
 Please refer to the dataset DOI provided in the manuscript for full access.

 ## Author Permissions
-We have obtained permission from the original copyright holders/authors to use and redistribute the video materials for this dataset via personal communication.
+We have obtained permission from the original uploaders to use and redistribute the video materials for this dataset via personal communication.

 Below are the screenshots of our online communication records with the authors, confirming their authorization: